Low-ResourceDialectology/KobaniAnalysis/README.md

 This is a computer-aided analysis of the Kurdish dialect Kobani, based on speech data collected from dozens of native speakers from various villages of that region.

-[![Project Motivation Screen Shot][project-idea]](https://github.com/Low-ResourceDialectology/KobaniAnalysis)
+[![Project Motivation Screen Shot][project-idea]](https://github.com/Low-ResourceDialectology/KobaniAnalysis) Placement of the Kobani dialect in the Kurdish language family tree.
+(Original tree based on (Khalid, 2020)).

 The Kobani dialect has been neglected by research in the past and is in dire need of being properly analyzed.